mathewgomas-alfred/mathewgomas.io/reference_manual/dockers/gamut_mask_docker.rst

 ~~~~~~~~~~~~~~~~~~

 Create new mask (2)
-    opens the mask editor with an empty template.
+    Opens the mask editor with an empty template.
 Edit mask (3)
-    opens the the currently selected mask in the editor.
+    Opens the the currently selected mask in the editor.
 Duplicate mask (4)
-    creates a copy of the currently selected mask and opens the copy in the editor.
+    Creates a copy of the currently selected mask and opens the copy in the editor.
 Delete mask (5)
-    deletes the currently selected mask.
+    Deletes the currently selected mask.

 Editing